Nedbank Cup Last 16 match report Bloemfontein Celtic v Richards Bay 16 February 2019

-Bloemfontein Celtic cruised to the Nedbank Cup quarter-finals with a 3-1 victory over Richards Bay FC on Sunday afternoon.
+Bloemfontein Celtic progressed to the Nedbank Cup quarter-finals with a 1-0 victory over National First Division side Richards Bay FC.

 After snatching a draw from the jaws of defeat at Baroka FC last weekend, forced Lehlohonolo Seema to make three changes as Wandisile Letlabika, Bongani Sam and Menzi Masuku returned to the line-up.

 After surviving the earlier pressure, Celtic failed to sneak in front when Tshegofatso Mabasa fired over the top from close range on 13 minutes.